BoltzExchange/boltz-backend/docs/deployment.md

 #   - true: P2WSH
 swapwitnessaddress = false

-# Enables the prepay minerfee Reverse Swap procotol
+# Enables the prepay minerfee Reverse Submarine Swap procotol
 # If this value is "true", an invoice for the miner fee has to be paid
 # before hold invoice of the Revese Swap
 prepayminerfee = false